ziemsky/fs-structure/readme.md

 ## Status
 NOTE: THIS PROJECT IS A WORK IN PROGRESS AND IS IN VERY EARLY STAGE OF DEVELOPMENT - NOT READY FOR ACTUAL USE, YET.

+## Development
+* [Testing Strategy]

 ## Licence
 All source code in this repository is licenced to use as specified in [MIT licence][mit licence].

-The summary of the intention for allowed use of the code from this repository:
+Summary of the intention for allowed use of the code from this repository:
 * Feel free to use it in any form (source code or binary) and for any purpose (personal use or commercial).
 * Feel free to use entire files or snippets of the code with or without modifications or simply use it as examples to inspire your own solutions.